fizyr/subst/README.md

 # subst

-Shell-like variable substition for strings and byte strings.
+Shell-like variable substitution for strings and byte strings.

 ## Features